 Building materials are a popular category for transloading since the need for them and their durable, heavy profile is more suited for truck and train travel.

-Furthermore, almost any class of household goods is able to be transloaded.
+Furthermore, almost any class of household goods are able to be transloaded.
 We’re talking about anything from clothing to electronics to even home furnishings.

 Fuel, food, really anything can be best for the transloading process.
 The only limitations, in truth, are your imagination.